-Engaeus martigener is listed as Vulnerable under the Tasmanian Threatened Species Protection Act (1995) and as Endangered under the Commonwealth Environment Protection and Biodiversity Conservation Act (1999).
-The species satisfies the Vulnerable classification based on EFN-modified criteria for sessile species (as per Keith 1998) under both Acts as:
+Engaeus martigener has previously been reported as Rare by the Tasmanian Invertebrate Advisory Committee (1994), and has been nominated for listing as Vulnerable under both the Tasmanian Threatened Species Protection Act (1995) and the Commonwealth Endangered Species Protection Act (1992).
+The species satisfies this classification based on EFN-modified criteria for sessile species (as per Keith 1998) under both Acts as:

-- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - its area of occupancy is less than 50 ha (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - there is a potential continuing decline due to the operation of threatening processes within its range (Criteria B2); - it occurs in 5 or less populations (Criteria D2).
+- its linear range is less than 50km (Rule B); - its extent of occurrence is less than 2000km2 (Rule B); - its area of occupancy is less than 50 ha (Rule B); - 90% of mature individuals occur in 10 or less populations (Criteria B1); - there is a potential continuing decline due to the operation of threatening processes within its range (Criteria B2);

+and • it occurs in 5 or less populations (Criteria D2);

-Given the poor distributional data available for this species, it currently also satisfies the criteria for Endangered under both Acts, as evidenced by its conservation status at the Commonwealth level.
+Given the poor distributional data available for this species, it currently also satisfies the criteria for Endangered under both Acts.
 Further distributional work needs to be conducted to confirm that an Endangered classification is not required and that Vulnerable is more appropriate.